vyq/cryptocurrency-trading/README.md

 - Research uWS event loop
 - Subscribe to XBT/USD market data
 - Measure cycle time to place order and get order identifier

-# takeaway

-- [FIX](https://en.wikipedia.org/wiki/Financial_Information_eXchange) is a communications protocol, not an API
-- Insert a hard tab into [makefile](https://en.wikipedia.org/wiki/Makefile) by pressing Ctrl + V, then Tab
-- libssl-dev is required to compile libuWS.so
-- libuWS depends on libssl and zlib